Small Dog Breeds (under 20lbs / 9kg)

 Small but sturdy, this powder puff of a dog originates from Tenerife, where it was bred originally as a lap dog.

-A bichon-type dog from the north Italian city of Bologna, from where it takes its name.
+A small bichon-type dog from the north Italian city of Bologna, from where it takes its name.

 - Border Terrier

 Orginating from the border between England and Scotland, this little terrier has an otter-like face.

 - Brazilian Terrier